The China Clippers

 .

 Once the routes were proven, a new and massive effort was put into preparing for the inauguration of the first Trans-Pacific route with passengers.
-The relatively short range of the Clipper meant that the creation and placement of hotels, catering, docking facilities, roads and radio stations at all intermediate island stops along the route.
+The relatively short range of the Clipper meant the creation and placement of hotels, catering, docking facilities, roads and radio stations at all intermediate island stops along the route.
 Nearly five hundred thousand miles were flown in preparation for the route before any paying passengers were carried.

 .